CISSY-XIAOCHENYUAN/cissy-research-group/content/authors/Tong Liu/_index.md

 user_groups:
   - Phd students
 ---
-Tong Liu is currently working towards the Ph.D. degree in Computer Applied Technology with the Faculty of Applied Sciences of the Macau Polytechnic University
+Tong Liu is currently working towards the Ph.D. degree in Computer Applied Technology with the Faculty of Applied Sciences of the Macau Polytechnic University.
+Her current research topic is image tamper detection based on deep learning.